 Funded by the Killam Trust, G+PS holds a competition each year for two faculty awards (senior and mid-career) acknowledging excellence in graduate mentorship.
 Citations for the awardees are read at Convocation each year, and videos of selected recipients are created and posted.

 Starting in 2017, G+PS also organizes a #GreatSupervisor Week each year in May.
 UBC graduate students are encouraged to give kudos to outstanding supervisors on social media using #GreatSupervisor and #UBC, especially noting how they embody the Principles of Excellent Supervision.
-Over the two years, forty (2017) and eighty (2018), supervisors respectively were recognized by one or more of their students.
+Over the two years, more than 40 (2017), 80 (2018), 120 (2019) and supervisors respectively were recognized by one or more of their students.
 We celebrate these faculty members at an event in the fall, where they receive a #GreatSupervisor mug.
 All #GreatSupervisor mentions are integrated into our supervisor profiles.

 Workshops and online Resources for Faculty

 New and continuing faculty are invited to participate in workshops on supervision offered periodically throughout the year.
-In these workshops, we share and discuss principles and practices of excellent supervision, with some devoted to particular topics such as helping students with their writing, or supervision in an intercultural context.
+In these workshops, we share and discuss principles and practices of excellent supervision, with some devoted to particular topics such as helping students with their writing, or supervision in an intercultural context and, most recently, supervision during teh COVID-19 pandemic.

 Online resources include a template document for the articulation of mutual (student and supervisor) expectations, guidelines for assisting students in distress, an outline of supervisor and student responsibilities, and advice on helping students through the various stages of academic progression.
 Students are also offered workshops on the student-supervisory relationship through Graduate Pathways to Success and Orientation.